njk464/2019-ectf-cmucode/README.md

 ### provisionSystem.py

 During the system provisioning process, `provisionSystem.py` transforms the `Users.txt` and `default_games.txt` file into C header files, which are included in the MITRE Entertainment SHell.
-This provides access to the users and pins which are allowed to login to the system, as well as default game requirements.
+This provides access to the users and encrypted hashs of the pins which are allowed to login to the system, as well as default game requirements.
-This script also generates a `bif` file to specify boot information, as well as an empty `FactorySecrets` file.
+This script also generates a `bif` file to specify boot information, as well as populates the  `FactorySecrets` file.
 The `provisionSystem.py` script builds U-Boot, the Kernel, the Device Tree, and the FileSystem (INITRAMFS).
 Each of these components is described in greater detail below.